Izazzubayer/raf-rafin-interiordesign/Website-Info/Contact-Page-Questionnaire.md

    - Should email be clickable?
 (Currently: Yes, mailto link)

 3. **Phone Number**:
    - What is your actual phone number?
-(Currently: "+880 1234-567890")
+(Currently: "+880 1626 436389")
    - Should it be formatted in a specific way?
    - Should there be multiple phone numbers? (e.g., Main, Mobile, WhatsApp)
    - Should phone be clickable?
 (Currently: Yes, tel link)
    - Should it include country code?
 (Currently: Yes, +880)

 4. **Office Address**:
    - What is your actual office address?
-(Currently: "Gulshan, Dhaka, Bangladesh")
+(Currently: "Iqbal Road, Mohammadpur, Bangladesh")
    - Should it be more detailed? (e.g., Street address, Building name, Floor, etc.)
    - Should address be clickable?
 (Currently: No)
    - Should it link to Google Maps or navigation?